A belated happy birthday to Rik Van Steenbergen, who was born on September 9, 1924, and died on May 15, 2003.

 He was first introduced to cycling at sixteen, quickly establishing himself as one of Belgium’s most promising junior riders during the early 1940’s.

-Van Steenbergen began racing professionally in 1942 during World War II, winning a number of important races throughout Belgium during the next two years including the Belgian National Road Championship title.
+Van Steenbergen began racing professionally in 1942 during World War II, winning a number of important races throughout his homeland during the next two years including the Belgian National Road Championship title.

 1944 marked his first major victory, after triumphing in the prestigious Tour of Flanders Classic, which as previously mentioned, he won again in 1946 as well.